Much like baseball's spring training, dozens of canoers and kayakers flock each year to Inverness to train for the impending start of

 Besides the obvious attraction of the climate ant the geography, Jensen himself is a draw.

 "People come here to see Gene," said Dan Hassel, who hails from Hobings, Mont.
 "Gene has a background of racing.
-If you go back to the 1940's when marathon canoeing started, Gene was there."
+If you go back to the 1940's when marathon canoeing started, Gene

 Jensen also cites two less obvious reasons.